-- Learn to live with post-operative PTSD.
+- I learn to live with post-operative PTSD.

 - Start a new blog: ‘Lottie Loves’ – I realize I need to support myself in my recovery by rediscovering more about myself and positively relearning who I am, despite my health challenges and the copious amounts of literal $hit I deal with.
-I start this new blog to document the new chapter of my life, post-surgery.
+I start this new blog to document this new chapter of my life, post-surgery.
 This marks the beginning of my journey into vintage and vintage pinup.

 - I share every single, tiny step I take.
 Eventually, there is an entire A-Z of 26 steps.

 - Despite mostly being in bed, I still manage to step into my fundraising/event planning role and raise £2000 for the NACC and our local preschool.

 I learn that the darkest of times always, eventually move into the light.